-- Again using the Alaska data, refer to 7.4 to import the trees shapefile from the vmap0_shapefiles directory into GRASS. - Now an intermediary step is required: centroids must be added to the imported trees map to make it a complete GRASS area vector (including both boundaries and centroids). - From the toolbox choose Vector -> Manage features, and open the module v.centroids. - Enter as the output vector map forest_areas and run the module. - Now load the forest_areas vector and display the types of forests deciduous, evergreen, mixed in different colors: In the layer Properties window, symbology tab, choose Legend type Unique value and set the Classification field VEGDESC to VEGDESC. - (Refer to the explanation of the symbology tab 3.4.1 in the vector section).
-Next reopen the GRASS toolbox and open Vector -> Vector update by other maps. - Click on the v.rast.stats module.
+- Again using the Alaska data, refer to 7.4 to import the trees shapefile from the vmap0_shapefiles directory into GRASS. - Now an intermediary step is required: centroids must be added to the imported trees map to make it a complete GRASS area vector (including both boundaries and centroids). - Enter as the output vector map forest_areas and run the module. - Now load the forest_areas vector and display the types of forests deciduous, evergreen, mixed in different colors: In the layer Properties window, symbology tab, choose Legend type Unique value and set the Classification field VEGDESC to VEGDESC.

+(Refer to the explanation of the symbology tab 3.4.1 in the vector section).

+- Click on the v.rast.stats module.
 Enter gtopo30, and forest_areas. - Only one additional parameter is needed: Enter column prefix elev, and click run.
 This is a computationally heavy operation which will run for a long time (probably up to two hours). - Finally open the forest_areas attribute table, and verify that several new columns have been added including elev_min, elev_max, elev_mean etc. for each forest polygon.